tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_0.md

 weight: 1.0
 ---

 ## Course prerequisites

-Before taking this course, complete the <a href="{{ "/restapicourse" | prepend: site.baseurl }}">Documenting REST APIs course</a> first.
+Before taking this course, consider completing the <a href="{{ "/restapicourse" | prepend: site.baseurl }}">Documenting REST APIs course</a> first.
+It's not a prerequisite, but these courses were meant to complement each other.

 In the Documenting REST APIs course, we use a simple [Weather API from Mashape](https://www.mashape.com/fyhao/weather-13) to demonstrate how to use and create a REST API.
 In this course, we'll explore various tools to publish information from that Mashape Weather API.
+If you see references to this API, know that it's a continued theme from the previous course.

 ## What you'll need

 Make sure you have the following before starting this course:

 * **Text editor**. ([Sublime Text](http://www.sublimetext.com/) is a good option (both Mac and PC).
 On Windows, [Notepad++](https://notepad-plus-plus.org/) and [Komodo Edit](http://komodoide.com/komodo-edit/) are also good. )
-* **Git*.
+* **Git**.
 See [Set Up Git](https://help.github.com/articles/set-up-git/) for more details.
 * **[Filezilla](https://filezilla-project.org/)**.
 This is an FTP client for transferring files to a web host.
 * **Network connection**.
 Your computer needs to be able to connect to a wifi network.